christopherwaltham/UBC_PHYS_Python-crash-course/3. Ultrasonic Range Sensing/README.md

     time.sleep(0.5) # wait 0.5 seconds
 ```

-### Handeling exceptions
+### Handling exceptions
-Dealing with no pulse return to allways get clean output values
+Dealing with no pulse return to always get clean output values

 ## Calibrating time constant
-Look at time mesurnments and corresponding distance traveled by sound.
+Look at time measurements and corresponding distance traveled by sound.
 Determine scaling factor and thereby find the speed of sound in air.

 ## Complete sketch